EdenRidgway/XY-Wifi-Clock/Readme.md

   * Setup up to 6 alarms
 * After a power failure it should be able to restore the correct time without any user intervention (saved Wifi credentials with specified timezone).

-Note that the ability to change the timezone is on the to do list.
-For the time being you will need to look at the available list of timezones in UpdateTimeTask.h and change the line updateTimeTask->setTimezone("BST") to match your target timezone.
-Since the list is somewhat limited at the moment there is a decent chance you may need to add your timezone.

 ## To Do
 Since this is early days in the development of the firmware there is still quite a bit to do, including the following in order of priority:
  - [ ] Add functionality to the K_UP,  K_DOWN and K_SET buttons